Worldbuilding: Methods

 Worldbuilding can be designed from the top down or the bottom up, or by a combination of these approaches.
 The official worldbuilding guidelines for Dungeons & Dragons refer to these terms as "outside-in" and "inside-out", respectively.
 In the top-down approach, the designer first creates a general overview of the world, determining broad characteristics such as the world's inhabitants, technology level, major geographic features, climate, and history.
 From there, they develop the rest of the world in increasing detail.
 This approach might involve creation of the world's basics, followed by levels such as continents, civilizations, nations, cities, and towns.
 A world constructed from the top down tends to be well-integrated, with individual components fitting together appropriately.
 It can, however, require considerable work before enough detail is completed for the setting to be useful, such as in the setting of a story.

 With the bottom-up approach, the designer focuses on a small part of the world needed for their purposes.
 This location is given considerable detail, such as local geography, culture, social structure, government, politics, commerce, and history.
 Prominent local individuals may be described, including their relationships to each other.
 The surrounding areas are then described in a lower level of detail, with description growing more general with increasing distance from the initial location.
 The designer can subsequently enhance the description of other areas in the world.
 For example, an author may create fictional currencies and refer to fictional books to add detail to their world.
 Terry Pratchett says "You had to start wondering how the fresh water got in and the sewage got out...
 World building from the bottom up, to use a happy phrase, is more fruitful than world building from top-down."

 This approach provides for almost immediate applicability of the setting, with details pertinent to a certain story or situation.
 The approach can yield a world plagued with inconsistencies, however.
 By combining the top-down and bottom-up approaches, a designer can enjoy the benefits of both.
 This is very hard to accomplish, however, because the need to start from both sides creates twice as much work, which may delay the desired product.

-Despite requiring considerable work to develop enough detail for a setting to be useful, not every aspect of a setting can be explored, and instead an approach called inferred worldbuilding is often used.
-Inferred worldbuilding is when the author provides enough detail about the various parts of a setting that readers can extrapolate on what is written to come to their own conclusions regarding specific details that were not provided.
+Though it sometimes requires considerable work to develop enough detail for a setting to be useful, an approach called inferred worldbuilding is sometimes used when not every aspect of a setting can be explored.
+Inferred worldbuilding is when the author provides enough detail about the various parts of a setting that readers can extrapolate on what is provided to come to their own conclusions regarding specific details that were not provided.
 This is especially useful for roleplaying game settings, as individual games may require certain details to be created on a case-by-case basis for the RPG's story to function.